enygf3/enygf3/README.md

 Some short info:

 - 🔭 I’m currently looking for a job.
-- 🌱 I’m currently learning React + Redux
+- 🌱 I’m currently learning Python + FastAPI + Django
 - 💫 Glad to be invited to collaborate

 My soft-skills: